 - Redo: Three-finger swipe right

-Unlike previous versions of iOS, Files in iPadOS now lets you create new folders and move files locally, and supports iCloud Drive for sharing folders with others.
+Unlike previous versions of iOS, Files in iPadOS now lets you create new folders and move files locally, and it supports iCloud Drive for sharing folders with others.
 This means you don’t need to rely on a third-party sync to store particular files on your iPad and you can access files on a USB drive, SD card, or hard drive.
 The new Column View lets you browse files within nested folders.
 With Quick Actions, you can easily rotate, mark up, or create a PDF within the Files app.

 The Tools Palette has been visually overhauled in iPadOS.
 It still has all the brushes and pencils and magnifiers you’re used to, but now you can minimize the full-sized palette into a small circle and pin the palette to any screen edge or corner and tap and drag it back to full size.
 You no longer have to take a screenshot — you can use the tool palette in any app that supports it, mostly as a Quick Action from the Share Sheet.